-Anti-Aircraft Gun Batteries Number of HAA batteries within 5km of the site.
+Anti-Aircraft Gun Batteries Number of HAA batteries wi Number of HAA batteries within 5km of the site.
 4 Additional Comments: The nearest was located approximately 3.20km south-east.
 The site was largely occupied by areas of hard-standing and buildings which sustained severe damage during WWII.
-It is likely that many of these were abandoned and that areas of rubble or debris would have been present on site for some time. • Other sections of the site, encompassing the river and the reservoir, consisted largely of tidal mud and shallow/deep water.
-Consequently, it is conceivable that in such locations, the likel subsequent UX AA shell falling on site unnoticed and the resu hole going unobserved would have been increased.
-There is evidence to suggest an elevated risk of unexploded AA shells contamination on site.
+It is likely that many of these were abandoned and that areas of rubble or debris would have been present on site for some time.
+Other sections of the site, encompassing the river and the reservoir, consisted largely of tidal mud and shallow/deep water.
+Consequently, it is conceivable that in such locations, the likelihood of a subsequent UX AA shell falling on site unnoticed and the resulting entry hole going unobserved would have been increased.
+There is evidence to suggest an elevated risk of unexploded AA shells contamination on site. \checkmark

-10.3 The Threat Posed by Allied Unexploded Ordnance
+9.3 The Threat Posed by Allied Unexploded Ordnance

-10.3.1 Land Service Ammunition (LSA)
+9.3.1 Land Service Ammunition (LSA)

-10.3.1.1 General
+9.3.1.1 General